micmejia/bible-dump/AMPC/Genesis/Gen 49.md

-Benjamin is a [^e]ravenous wolf, in the morning devouring the prey and at night dividing the spoil.
+Benjamin is a ravenous wolf, in the morning devouring the prey and at night dividing the spoil.